 Repertoire Ideas & Inspiration

-Following on from these initial events, we will be presenting an ongoing series of workshops offering a bouquet of repertoire ideas at different levels.
-These will include well known works alongside some hidden gems and exciting new pieces.
+Are you looking for some new repertoire ideas for yourself or your students?
+Join Graham Fitch online on Saturday 3rd February for a showcase of inspiring and interesting pieces at all levels.
+This bouquet of pieces will include well known works alongside some hidden gems and exciting new pieces.
 As part of introducing these pieces, Graham will also give thoughts on narrative, interpretation and practice strategies.

 Who it’s for?